vegaprotocol/specs/specs/0050-epochs.md

 to its first block.
 This also means that the block validity check needs to verify that deadline.

-Every epoch also has a unique identiyer (i.e., a sequential number), which is also added to the first block of the new epoch.
+Every epoch also has a unique identifier (i.e., a sequential number), which is also added to the first block of the new epoch.

 Rationale: Using the blocks after the deadline makes it easy to have a common agreement